 The Procurement Leader (Procurement Team) shall prepare the Collateral Warranty engrossments in favour of any known beneficiaries and issue the Collateral Warranties to the Contractor at the time as issuing the Contract Documents.
-Note, beneficiaries unknown at contract award, eg an oversite developer, will be prepared by the Project Manager.
+Note, beneficiaries unknown at contract award, eg an oversite developer, will be prepared by the Employer with support from Legal.